Treide1/flow-template/README.md

 Define your effect `chain` and apply during your procedure.
 Typically at the end, but hey - no on is stopping you to use it in the beginning or the middle.
 Or multiple times.

+# Appendix

 ## Roadmap

-Several APIs are already planned.
 I am happy with the current state of the template, but there is more to come.

+Several APIs are planned as listed below.
-Most APIs are subject to change, either by refactoring or by adding new features.
+Most current APIs are subject to change, either by refactoring or by adding new features.
+So just expect some basic integration.

-I marked the tasks as done, that are stable and used in the template.
+For the progress, I marked those tasks as done, that are stable and used in the template.
+All the other tasks require some more work.

 ### Template Progress